SPARK

 SPARK gives students:

-Inquiry-led investigations and imagination fueled learning
+Inquiry-led investigations and imagination fueled learning to empower creativity

-Fun, imaginative themes and projects
+Imaginative themes and fun, entertaining projects

 A warm, supportive classroom culture: compassion is cultivated by developing emotional intelligence, valuing kindness, and rewarding actions and thoughts which address problems, whether in the scale of our classroom or our world